THE BOBBY COLLINS STORY

 Revie asked Collins if he was ready to return.
 “I’ll play if you want me”, came the reply.

-Collins played, and made the Leeds equaliser that saw the team secure second spot for the second season running.
+Collins played, and made the Leeds equaliser that saw the team confirm second spot for the second season running.

 MOVING ON, AND ON